Sairam90/mako/README.md

 # mako

-- Download all files and cd into location of docker-compose file
+- Download and extract from the **zip file** and cd into location of docker-compose file
 - start the container using docker-compose up -d
 - Execute the pyspark script
 - Result_final.csv is the result I have produced by running on Databricks